Emblem21-OpenSource/flownote/docs/07-features.md

 ### Custom Streaming

-By default, Applications receive input from  `stdin` and emit all Events progression to `stdout` and `stderr` accordingly.
+By default, Applications receive input from  `stdin` and emits all progression Events to `stdout` and `stderr` accordingly.
 Custom streams can passed into the Application's constructor.
 Input data events are passed to the callback set with `setOnInput()`.
 When the input strean closes, the callback passed into `setOnShutdown()` will fire.
 You have to manually activate input stream listening with a call to `listen()`.
 To stop taking input stream events, use `unlisten()`

 ### HTTP Server Integration